kyoheiu/leaf/README.md

 Self-hostable "read-it-later" Web app.

+demo site is available [here](https://leaf-demo.kyoheiu.dev).
+Note that this demo site will be reset every hour.

 ## What is this exactly

 - Save a web page by URL and read its content later.